-Many members of the ICFG team transitioned to the SFMP project, building on their previous experiences with the Coastal Resources Center which places a strong emphasis on documentation and learning from experiences through an action oriented learning approach.
+Many members of the ICFG team transitioned to the SFMP project, building on their previous experiences with the Coastal Resources Center which places a strong emphasis on documentation and learning from experiences through an action-oriented learning approach.
 Good documentation provided a solid foundation and facilitated cross portfolio learning and knowledge sharing.
-As many as eighty-six documents were completed and posted online at the CRC ICFG Project webpage.
+Eighty-six documents were completed and posted online at the CRC ICFG Project webpage.
 The same philosophy of placing importance on documentation, learning and knowledge sharing was adopted in the implementation of the SFMP as evidenced by this legacy set document and associated outreach materials on the SFMP.
-The project implementation approach is based on the philosophy and perspective that building from past experiences has higher inclination towards avoidance and duplication of the same missteps, failures and mistakes, and increases the potential of achieving desired outcomes, and subsequently advancing lessons captured and knowledge sharing.
-The specific lessons learned that could influence the design and implementation of future projects, just as ICFG provided inputs towards the design and implementation of the SFMP are as follows:
+The project implementation approach is based on the philosophy and perspective that building from past experiences has higher inclination towards avoidance and duplication of the same missteps, failures, and mistakes, and increases the potential of achieving desired outcomes, and subsequently advancing lessons captured and knowledge sharing.